fish-shell/fish-shell/doc_src/cmds/complete.rst

 ::

-    complete -c rpm -n "__fish_contains_opt -s e erase" -l nodeps -d "Don't check dependencies"
+    complete -c rpm -n "__ghoti_contains_opt -s e erase" -l nodeps -d "Don't check dependencies"

-where ``__fish_contains_opt`` is a function that checks the command line buffer for the presence of a specified set of options.
+where ``__ghoti_contains_opt`` is a function that checks the command line buffer for the presence of a specified set of options.

 To implement an alias, use the ``-w`` or ``--wraps`` option: